Mommy Minute: Poison ivy prevention and treatment

 Once you wash, you must wait.
 Rashes can show up anywhere from four hours to four days after contact.

-With poison ivy rashes, Cuevas says antihistmines and hydrocortisone creams are not the way to go.
+With poison ivy rashes, Cuevas says antihistamines and hydrocortisone creams are not the way to go.

 “Some of the best treatment you can try at home would be a cold, wet compress to relieve the itching,” she said.
 “Oatmeal baths help to relieve the itching and calamine lotion can help dry up some of the weeping areas that can develop from that rash.”